Oneflow-Inc/DLPerf/reports/WideDeepLearning/dlperf_wide_and_deep_test_report_v1.md

 # DLPerf Wide & Deep Test Report V1.0

 ## Introduction
 Wide & Deep is a very important model of the CTR(Click Through Rate) field, which is widely used in recommendation system.
 The model of Wide & Deep is very large, meanwhile, has to deal with huge data throughput.
 Therefore, Wide & Deep has high requirements for deep learning framework.
-For a long time, the Wide & Deep model implemented by [HugeCTR](https://github.com/NVIDIA/HugeCTR) has the best performace.
+For a long time, the Wide & Deep model implemented by [HugeCTR](https://github.com/NVIDIA/HugeCTR) has the best performance.

-A series of tests are designed in this report aims to compare the performance and limit of the frameworks through multiple factors with the same hardware conditions.
+In order to compare the performance and limits of the frameworks through multiple factors under the same hardware conditions, a series of tests are designed in this report.
 The factors include: vocabulary size, batch size, number of GPUS, etc. The test measurements are latency per iteration and memory usage.

 In short, smaller latency means better performance and smaller memory usage means better memory management capability which means the model can support a larger `vocab_size` and `batch_size` under the same hardware conditions.

 ## Test Environment

-All tests were performed on 4 Nodes with 8x Tesla V100-SXM2-16GB GPUs, the following is the main hardware and software configuration for each:
+All tests were performed on 4 Nodes with 8x Tesla V100-SXM2-16GB GPUs, the main hardware and software configurations for each node are listed below:

 - 4 nodes with Tesla V100-SXM2-16GB x 8 each
 - InfiniBand 100 Gb/sec (4X EDR)， Mellanox Technologies MT27700 Family